sharanpreet-singh/Portfolio-Projects/README.md

 ### Project 4:
 - **Description**: Analysing and Predicting Gasoline Prices using Time Series Analysis
-- Tools/ Languages Used: R Programming
+- Tools/ Languages Used: R Programming (R-Studio)
 - Abstract: The analysis of Average Gasoline Prices from 2013 to 2023 revealed consistent levels below $3 per gallon, except for a significant rise post-pandemic.
 Differencing was favored as it yielded satisfactory outcomes with minimal data loss.
 Based on the model, the forecast predicts gasoline prices between $3.6 to $4.0 per gallon in the next 10 months from the dataset's last recorded month.
 - Visualisation:
 - Repository Link:

 ### Project 5:
-- **Description**:
+- **Description**: Understanding Regression Techniques via Implementation on International Tourism Data
-- Tools/ Languages Used:
+- Tools/ Languages Used: R Programming (R-Studio)
-- Abstract:
+- Abstract: The dataset was split for model testing, focusing on unseen data.
+Initially, all regression variables pointed to 'Tourism Expenditure' as highly significant, explaining 98.77% variance and meeting assumptions.
+Refinement via Backward Elimination sustained significance in variables, but Model 3 with only 'Tourism Expenditure' showed less overfitting yet failed linearity and variance assumptions.
+Model comparison favored Model 2, displaying better adaptability to new data with a lower PRESS statistic, leading to its deployment after thorough evaluation.
 - Visualisation:
 - Repository Link: